Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 {% subclass_feature(subclass="Nightstalker - Spectral Blades Variant") %}
 ### Modifiers
-_15th-level Nightstalker - Shadow Shot Variant feature_
+_15th-level Nightstalker - Spectral Blades Variant feature_

-You may add a single modifier to **Shadow Shot**:

-1. Deadfall: Increase the range of the **Shadow Snare** to 15 ft. **Shadow Shot** now pulls enemies towards the **Shadow Snare**, decreases initial damage to 2d10, but boosts the damage while restrained to 4d6
-2. Mobius Quiver: Fire **Shadow Shot** up to 3 times, but the range is decreased to a 5 ft radius and all damage dealt by **Shadow Shot** is halved
+You get access to one of the following

+1. **Trapper's Ambush**: Gain and use **Shade Step** immediately when exiting a hostile creatures range.
+2. **Shattering Strike**: When you hit a creature with Gloaming Predator twice on your turn,

+it must make a Strength saving throw or fall prone.

 {% end %}